A scene where a character confesses things to a priest, whether or not they're (implicitly or explicitly) Catholic.

 - The beginning of Hitman 2: Silent Assassin, where 47 confesses his sins to the priest of the church he's living in.
 Said priest is kidnapped right after, forcing 47 to take appropriate measures.

-- In World of Warcraft, Argent Confesseor Paletress hears some of the tournament's confessions, although they're often personal doubts rather than sins.
+- In World of Warcraft, Argent Confessor Paletress hears some of the tournament's confessions, although they're often personal doubts rather than sins (And a Forsaken who wants to get a rise out of her).

 - The Simpsons featured Homer discovering confessionals after talking to a Catholic priest.
 After going through it, he's informed the priest can't really help if he's not Catholic.

 - The plot of Bitter Virgin begins with a girl confessing in a church.
 She says that she isn't Christian but she hopes the priest hears her out anyway.
 He does.
-She confesses that she has been raped and had an abortion.
+She confesses that she has been raped and had an abortion, and another time couldn't abort and had to give the baby up for adoption.
 The "priest," whom she can't see, is actually a classmate who wanted to hear an embarrassing little confession to laugh at.
-Needless to say, he is shocked and regrets having tricked her.
+Needless to say, he is shocked and regrets having tricked her, from then on devoting himself to preventing any more misery from falling on her (but not once does he ever mention the confessional bit).

-- In a flashback in Part 6 of JoJo's Bizarre Adventure, the then-altar boy (later Corrupt Priest) Enrico Pucci takes a woman's confession and learns that years ago she switched out her own stillborn son for another baby born the same day.
-The child she took was none other than Enrico's twin brother.
-And then later, he finds out said brother is the guy who's been dating his sister.
-It gets worse...
+- Stone Ocean: In a flashback, Enrico Pucci (prior to becoming an actual priest) took a woman's confession and learns that years ago she switched out her own stillborn son for another baby born the same day.
+The child she took was none other than Enrico's twin brother, Weather Report.
+And then later, he found out said brother is the guy who's been dating his sister.

-- The sequence in Mahou Sensei Negima! where the girls don't do any actual confessing and use it like an advice column.
+- The sequence in Negima!
+Magister Negi Magi where the girls don't do any actual confessing and use it as an advice column.
 The sequence serves as a major source of humor because while the woman on the other side of the booth is an actual nun, she definitely isn't qualified and isn't supposed to be there in the first place; she was cleaning the confessional when someone got into the other side.

 - The first chapter of Blade of the Immortal has an assassin use this to kill criminals.